Here's all you need to know about starting and planting a garden with vegetables.

 Starting a vegetable garden at home is an easy way to save money -- that $2 tomato plant can easily provide you with 10 pounds of fruit over the course of a season.

-It also gives you the pleasure of savoring a delicious, sun-warmed tomato fresh from the garden.
+Planting a garden with vegetables also gives you the pleasure of savoring a delicious, sun-warmed tomato fresh from the garden.
 In almost every case, the flavor and texture of varieties you can grow far exceed the best grocery store produce.

 Plus, growing vegetables can be fun.
 It's a great way to spend time with children or have a place to get away and spend time outdoors in the sun.

-In fact, a well-tended 10x10-foot garden will usually produce more than a weed-filled or disease-ridden 25x50-foot bed.
+In fact, a well-tended 10x10-foot vegetable garden will usually produce more than a weed-filled or disease-ridden 25x50-foot bed.

 No matter how big your vegetable garden is, there are three basic requirements for success: